The Cable Knit Tennis Sweater – Cricket Jumper

 Robert Taylor Tennis Sweater - 1936

-Some people claim the classic cable knit tennis sweater as we know it today was originally invented on the slopes in ski resorts on either side of the pond in the early 1920s.
-Considering, the bulky nature of the cable-stitch as well as the heavy wool yarns, this sounds perfectly possible.
-While it seems, the deep v-neck would have exposed the wearer’s neck, it was probably worn with a turtle neck underneath for added warmth.
-In combination, you would see patterns and colors of both sweaters.
+Some people claim the classic cable knit tennis sweater as we know it today was originally invented on the slopes in ski resorts on either side of the pond in the early 1920’s.
+Considering the bulky nature of the cable-stitch, as well as the heavy wool yarns, this sounds perfectly possible.
+While it seems the deep v-neck would have exposed the wearer’s neck, it was probably worn with a turtle neck underneath for added warmth.
+When combined, you would see patterns and colors of both sweaters.

 The Prince of Wales & His Golf Sweater